linhdan2109/Portfolio_Projects/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.

-Danny has shared with you 3 key datasets for this case study:
+Danny has shared with us 3 key datasets for this case study:
 - sales
 - menu
 - members